 This is not beneath the motives of victors of righteousness.
 Consider the language applied to Babylon in Psalm 137:3,8-9.
 In the context of Revelation 20, Babylon had just fallen two chapters earlier and she is told that she would be paid back in exactly the manner in which she had sought to destroy the righteous (Revelation 18:6-7,20).
 A future taunt of exactly this sort was even predicted with an allusion to Satan, the puppet-master of Babylon, in Isaiah 14:4.
 One could certainly envision a captor in these circumstances taunting those that had been bound nearby as they overhear him telling his fellow victors that orders had been received from those in command that the captives should be freed.
 Devices such as outright boasting and mocking or temporarily posing as shocked and distraught over the staged “news” of the release of their prisoners may be employed to agitate or foster false hope in this regard.
 Each of these tones seems to be represented in portions of Revelation 20.

-In any case, the sarcasm concerning the release of Satan after the thousand years is expressed exactly like our modern expression “when pigs fly, such-and-such will happen”.
-The expression is not meant to indicate that pigs will eventually fly and that such-and-such will literally happen after that.
+In any case, the sarcasm concerning the release of Satan after the thousand years is expressed as a type of hyperbole known as adynaton.
+Adynaton is derived from the Greek ἀδύνατος (G102) and can be defined as a rhetorical figure “which claims that the impossible will come true sooner than the event in question will take place” [1].
+Our modern expression “when pigs fly, such-and-such will happen” is an example.
+This expression is not meant to indicate that pigs will eventually fly and that such-and-such will literally happen after that.
 Rather, the intent is to say that such-and-such will never occur because pigs are never expected to fly.
-If a thousand years in this context is really infinitely long in duration, then the release of Satan for a “short time”, by comparison, may be infinitely short so as to never happen at all.
+This type of expression was not unknown in NT times.
+Jesus used adynaton in His famous comparison between the possibility of a rich man entering heaven and that of a camel passing through the eye of a needle (Matthew 19:24; Mark 10:25; Luke 18:25).
+From this perspective, if the thousand years in this context is really infinitely long in duration, then the release of Satan for a “short time”, by comparison, may be infinitely short so as to never happen at all.

 The events concerning Gog and Magog, etc. are actually restatements of what happens in Revelation 19:11-21 and are mentioned to make it clear at this point that the promises just made must be sarcastic.
 It’s because Satan had already been defeated.
 The very bizarre, regressive use of future, present and past tenses in those relatively few verses concerning the battle of Gog and Magog demonstrate this shift from Satan’s imagined future to his then past defeat: